Weird Wills – bizarre, strange and (sometimes) downright rude last requests

 Frederick Baur, 2008

 Not someone you may have heard of but I can pretty much guarantee you’ve been elbow deep in his famous invention.
 For, Mr. Baur is the man who gave us the PRINGLE TUBE.
 Yep that dangerously addictive wheat/rice/corn/potato based snack (what are they made out of?).
 So proud was Mr. Baur of his contribution to the global snack market that when he died he wanted to be buried in a tube.
 Disappointingly not a giant, man-sized one – although that would be a great job for Paa Joe’s fantasy coffin business – he was cremated and his ashes interred in a regular sized one.
 And, in case you were wondering – his children decided that only ORIGINAL flavour would do.

 Janis Joplin 1970 and Roger Brown 2015

 Hard-drinking Janis Joplin reportedly left $2,500 so that her friends could get blasted one last time after she was gone.
 And, proving that unusual Wills are not limited to the rich and famous, Welshman Roger Brown, who sadly died aged just 67 in 2015 left £3,500 to seven friends on the proviso that they spent it on a boozy weekend in Europe.
 They, of course, obliged.

 Robert Louis Stevenson, 1894

-In 1891 RLS learned that Annie Ide, the 12 year old daughter of Henry Clay Ide, the US Commissioner to Samoa, where he was living at the time – was unhappy that her birthday fell on Christmas Day he bequeathed his birthday – 13th November – to her.
+In 1891 RLS learned that Annie Ide, the 12-year-old daughter of Henry Clay Ide, the US Commissioner to Samoa, where he was living at the time – was unhappy that her birthday fell on Christmas Day so, he left his birthday – 13th November – to her.
 She was the allowed to assume that date as her own birthday on the occasion that he no longer had use for it.

 6 – A rose for my rose